orca-so/whirlpools/rust-sdk/client/README.md

 > NOTE: To ensure compatibility, use version 1.17.22 of the `solana-sdk` crate, which matches the version used to build the Whirlpool program.

 ## Key Features
 - **Codama IDL Integration**: The package includes a set of generated client code based on Codama IDL, which provides a standardized representation of the Whirlpool Program.
-This ensures all the necessary program information is easily accessible in a structured format and handles all decoding and encoding of instructions and account data, making it much easier to interact with the program.
+This ensures all the necessary program information is easily accessible in a structured format.
+It handles all decoding and encoding of instructions and account data, making it much easier to interact with the program.
 - **PDA (Program Derived Addresses) Utilities**: This feature contains utility functions that help derive Program Derived Addresses (PDAs) for accounts within the Whirlpool Program, simplifying address generation for developers.

 ## Installation